 classic Les Miserables is one of the most loved international award winning

-musical which is driving the audience successfully to the Queens Theatre
+musical which is driving the audience successfully to the Sondheim Theatre

 London!
 The magic and enigma of this blockbuster London show is unmatched and